Half Brothers: Plot

-Driving towards El Paso, their car runs out of fuel; they find an unlocked cabin stocked with ethanol, which Renato plans to process into gasoline.
-When Renato discovers that Asher is the one who stole the passports to prevent him from leaving, he locks him up in the bathroom and abandons him but was soon arrested by the border guards and spends a night in the cell with undocumented immigrants.
+When they arrive, Mr. B hands them Flavio's wedding ring and explains that he pawned it for money after Flavio was mugged on his way to the border.
+However, before he could get there, border agents arrest him and is thrown into a holding cell.
+He then gives the brothers a third clue, a photo of a covenant in El Paso.
+Renato becomes impatient and attempts to return to Mexico, but discovers that his passport is missing.

-He was bailed out by Asher, who reveals that the cabin they broke in belonged to a group of rednecks they had previously encountered at a gas station and had taken his goat Renatito captive.
-Renato and Asher return to the cabin and fill it with ethanol vapour to knock out the rednecks and save Renatito.
+Driving to El Paso, Asher's car runs out of fuel; they spot an unlocked cabin full of ethanol, which Renato plans to process into gasoline.
+When he learns that Asher threw away his passports to prevent him from leaving, he locks him in the bathroom and attempt to drive back home but is apprehended by border guards and is forced to spend a night in the cell with undocumented immigrants.
+Asher bails him out the next day and reveals that the cabin they broke into belonged to a group of rednecks they earlier encountered and has taken his goat "Renatito" captive.
+The two brothers return to the cabin and fill it with ethanol vapor to knock out the rednecks, freeing "Renatito".

-As they reach the border city of El Paso, Renato finally opts to go to the convent for the final clue, which gives them a DVD from Flavio, who explains that he was found care by the nuns from the nearby convent after he was left for dead.
-However, before he could cross the border, he was informed by Katherine that she had given birth to Asher.
-Not wanting to leave another son behind, he called his old wife to let her know that he wasn’t going to come home, and that was when Renato stopped caring for him.
-Flavio also explains that while he did love Asher, he initially saw him as a substitute for Renato and grew distant from him when he realized that Asher was different.
-He explains that he loved both of them and had orchestrated this road trip in hopes that they can not only forgive him but grow as brothers.
+As they reach El Paso, Renato–deciding to pursue for the final clue, is given a DVD video from Flavio.
+He explains that, after he was thrown away by the guards, he is found care by the nuns at the nearby convent.
+Though he made a recovery, he learns from Katherine that she has given birth to Asher.
+Already torn over having to leave behind another son, he calls his old wife to inform her that he will not be coming home, and that was when Renato stopped caring for him.
+He further explains that while he loved Asher, he became distant when his flamboyant and carefree personality makes him different to Renato.
+He closes the message by explaining that he orchestrated the entire journey in hopes that they can not only forgive him but grow as brothers.

 The nun then shows the brothers that "Eloise" is really a full-size plane Flavio built for his sons.
-Now with a way to return to Mexico, Renato invites both Asher and Renatito to his upcoming wedding, and they fly away together above the Sumidero Canyon, where Renato and Flavio had once dreamed of flying there.
-As Renato and Pamela get married, their son, Emilio, flies his toy plane and crashes into a nearby house, prompting everyone who witnessed the accident to run.
+Now with a way to return to Mexico, Renato invites both Asher and "Renatito" to his upcoming wedding, and they fly away together above the Sumidero Canyon, where Renato and Flavio had once dreamed of flying there.
+As Renato and Pamela get married, their son, Emilio, flies his toy plane and crashes into a nearby shack, prompting everyone who witnessed the accident to run.